Ken-Liu/module-deploy/README.md

-# How to publish maodou tool as a npm package
+# How to publish module-deploy tool as a npm package

 ## 1. Change version of package.json